There are over 600,000 interest-only homeowner mortgages in the UK and many people explore different ways to repay them.

 Let's say that you have an interest-only mortgage that you know is coming to the end of its term in the next 12 months.
 You have no savings plan with which to pay it off, and you don't want to have to sell your home.
 So how do you make the repayment?

-Equity release can be used to pay off your interest-only mortgage if you are between the age of 55 and 95.
-The percentage you will be able to release from your home starts at around 21% at age 55, increasing with age to a maximum of 56%.
+Equity release can be used to pay off your interest-only mortgage if you are 55 or over and there is no upper age limit.
+The percentage you will be able to release from your home starts at around 29.6% at age 55, increasing with age to a maximum of 58.4%.
 Lenders offer a variety of plans with different age and loan qualifications, and our advisers can help you find the most suitable plan for you.

-If you don't want to carry on making monthly payments, then a roll-up plan may be the option for you.
-However, you may wish to choose the ad-hoc payment option, in case you have funds in the future that you wish to use towards making repayments.
+If you don't want to carry on making monthly payments, then you don't need to.
+However, you may wish to choose to make ad-hoc payments, in case you have funds in the future that you wish to use towards making repayments.

 Once you have discussed your options with an adviser and have an equity release application in process, payment of your mortgage will be taken care of for you.
 You will continue to make your monthly interest payments to your interest-only mortgage during the equity release application process, but once your application completes, the lender's solicitors will repay your interest-only mortgage.
 From that time onwards, you will have no further interest payments to make to your existing mortgage lender.